kartik-v/yii2-krajee-base/README.md

 yii2-krajee-base
 ================
 This is a base library with set of foundation classes and components used by all [Yii2 extensions by Krajee](http://demos.krajee.com).
-One can refer this base library during creation of one's own extensions if needed.
+One can use this base library during creation of one's own extensions if needed.

 > NOTE: This extension depends on the [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
-Check the
-[composer.json](https://github.com/kartik-v/yii2-krajee-base/blob/master/composer.json) for this extension's requirements and dependencies.
+Check the [composer.json](https://github.com/kartik-v/yii2-krajee-base/blob/master/composer.json) for this extension's requirements and dependencies.

+## Why this extension?

+To ensure a leaner code base / foundation component for use in all Krajee extensions (e.g. yii2-widgets, yii2-grid, yii2-dynagrid etc.).
+This should allow most developers to plug and play components only they need, without needing the complete suite of widgets.
+For example, this mitigates [this issue](https://github.com/kartik-v/yii2-grid/issues/123).

+## Extension Classes

+### Widget
+Extends [Yii Widget](https://github.com/yiisoft/yii2/blob/master/framework/base/Widget.php) class for Krajee's Yii2 widgets and usage with bootstrap CSS framework.

+### InputWidget
+Extends [Yii InputWidget](https://github.com/yiisoft/yii2/blob/master/framework/widgets/InputWidget.php) class for Krajee's Yii2 widgets and usage with bootstrap CSS framework.

+### AssetBundle
+Extends Yii [AssetBundle](https://github.com/yiisoft/yii2/blob/master/framework/web/AssetBundle.php) class for Krajee's Yii2 widgets with enhancements for using minimized CSS and JS based on debug mode.

+### Config
+A global configuration and validation helper class for usage across Krajee's Yii 2 extensions.

+## Latest Release
+The latest version of the module is v1.0.0 released on 06-Nov-2014.
+Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-krajee-base/blob/master/CHANGE.md) for details.

 ## Installation